How to Brine a Turkey

 When it comes to brining, skip the conventional supermarket turkey that's been enhanced with water and sodium.
 Make sure you start with an all-natural bird without any added sodium solution as you will be enhancing the turkey yourself without adding a ton of extra sodium.

-For wet brining, you will need a large pot, bucket or clean cooler large enough to hold the turkey (but small enough to fit in your refrigerator) or a brining bag.
+The container you use should be large enough to hold the turkey but small enough to fit in your refrigerator (you can let it brine outside if it's cold enough—under 40°F).
 Skip this if you are dry-brining: you can do that right in a roasting pan or on a platter.

 Step 1: Make Your Brine